foundry-rs/starknet-foundry/docs/src/starknet/index.md

 > In the above example we supply `sncast` with `--account` and `--url` flags.
 If `snfoundry.toml` is present, and have these properties set, values provided using these flags will override values from `snfoundry.toml`.
 Learn more about `snfoundry.toml` configuration [here](../projects/configuration.md#sncast).

-### Arguments and Calldata
+### Arguments

-Some `sncast` commands (namely `call`, `deploy` and `invoke`) allow passing *calldata* - a series of arguments to perform an action with on blockchain.
+Some `sncast` commands (namely `call`, `deploy` and `invoke`) allow passing arguments to perform an action with on the blockchain.

+Under the hood cast always send request with serialized form of arguments, but it can be passed in human-readable form thanks to the [calldata transformation](./calldata-transformation.md) feature present in Cast.

-In the example above we called a function with an argument: `'"Charizard"'`, passed using `--arguments` flag, but it can be also obtained by passing a serialized form, in this example equivalent to passing `--calldata` with the following value: `0x0 0x43686172697a617264 0x9`.
+In the example above we called a function with a deserialized argument: `'"Charizard"'`, passed using `--arguments` flag.

-To obtain the serialized form of the wished data, one must write a Cairo program calling `Serde::serialize` on subsequent arguments and displaying the results.
-Read more about it in the [Cairo documentation](https://book.cairo-lang.org/appendix-03-derivable-traits.html?highlight=seri#serializing-with-serde).

-It is also possible to pass calldata in more friendly, human readable form thanks to the [calldata transformation](./calldata-transformation.md) feature present in Cast.

 > ⚠️ **Warning**
 > Cast will not verify the serialized calldata.
 Any errors caused by passing improper calldata in a serialized form will originate from the network.
 > Basic static analysis is possible only when passing expressions - see [calldata transformation](./calldata-transformation.md).

+### Using Serialized Calldata

+Equivalent to the previous example, the same result can be obtained by passing serialized calldata - a list of hexadecimal encoded field elements.

+In this example equivalent to passing `--calldata` with the following value: `0x0 0x43686172697a617264 0x9`.

+To obtain the serialized form of the wished data, one must write a Cairo program calling `Serde::serialize` on subsequent arguments and displaying the results.
+Read more about it in the [Cairo documentation](https://book.cairo-lang.org/appendix-03-derivable-traits.html?highlight=seri#serializing-with-serde).

 ### How to Use `--wait` Flag